appryst/latex-workflow/README.md

 ### [Configuration](#table-of-contents)

-For the complete configuration you can just copy the content from [here](settings.json) and paste it in your `settings.json` file from VS Code.
+For the complete configuration (except the optional stuff) you can just copy the content from [here](settings.json) and paste it in your `settings.json` file from VS Code.
 You can find that file by going to the command search with `Ctrl + Shift + P` and search for *Preferences: Open User Settings (JSON)*.
 I will go through the contents of `settings.json` step by step and afterward we will install some other useful extensions to make your life easier.